zengliwei/magento2_forms/README.md

 Help to create and handle customized forms, show as widgets.

-Administrator will receive an email after customer submitting a form, and is able to check submit records through admin panel.
+Administrator will receive an email after customer submitting a form, and is able to check submit records through `CONTENT / Forms / Post Records` in admin panel.

 ## Installation